AzureAD/microsoft-authentication-library-for-js/extensions/msal-node-extensions/README.md

 1. [Code of Conduct](#we-value-and-adhere-to-the-microsoft-open-source-code-of-conduct)

 ## About
+The `msal-node-extensions` library offers optional features to enhance the capabilities of `msal-node`:

-The Microsoft Authentication Extensions for Node offers secure mechanisms for client applications to perform cross-platform token cache serialization and persistence.
-It gives additional support to the Microsoft Authentication Library for Node (MSAL).
+- Secure mechanisms for client applications to perform cross-platform token cache serialization and persistence
+- An interface for acquiring tokens from the native token broker, enabling a higher level of security and SSO with other native applications

+### Cache Persistence

 [MSAL Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) supports an in-memory cache by default and provides the ICachePlugin interface to perform cache serialization, but does not provide a default way of storing the token cache to disk.
 Microsoft authentication extensions for node is default implementation for persisting cache to disk across different platforms.